Can I use Revolut as my main bank account?

 The main difference, surprise, surprise, is that Revolut’s customer service is all carried out online, mainly via its in-app chat function.
 However, customers can also send an email to its customer service address to try get an issue resolved.

 For some people, this won’t be a problem.
-However, it might be a deterrent for those who prefer to at least hear someone’s voice over the phone should they need an issue resolved immediately - which is more than understandable.
-It's also usually easier to resolve a complaint in person or over the phone than by typing.
+However, it might be a deterrent to those who prefer to at least hear someone’s voice over the phone should they need an issue resolved immediately - which is more than understandable.
+It's also usually far easier to resolve a complaint or a problem in person or over the phone than by typing.

-It’s worth noting that Revolut’s in-app chat is 24-hours and runs from Monday to Sunday too, unlike exiting bank KBC for example.
+Revolut’s in-app chat is 24-hours and runs from Monday to Sunday too.
 So if you were worried about an issue arising on a weekend, a customer service agent should be on hand to help.

 Increasingly strict anti-money laundering legislation and big fines for companies that breach it means online banks in particular often take a heavy-handed approach to even the slightest suspicion of fraud.
 The fact that online banks usually use artificial intelligence and machine learning to monitor accounts, as opposed to real people, means legitimate accounts can sometimes get incorrectly flagged.